UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-8.md

   void ChangeCanExecute(ICommand obj);
 ```

 Recall that the button command property is bound to a ViewModel property of type `ICommand`.
 Now, `ICommand` is an _interface_, so this needs to be assigned to an instance of a concrete derivative.
-In our case, this the concrete _class_ is type `Command` which is part of Xamarin Forms, and is strictly a view object.
+In our case, this the concrete _class_ is type `Command` which is part of Xamarin Forms, and could be argues to be a view object (I am being very pedantic here).

 - The View is given the responsibility of instantiating Xamarin.Forms concrete objects.
 - As `ChangeCanExecute` is not part of `ICommand` but `Command`, then this is handled in the View as well